MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/VALIDATE-Function--Record-.md

  When you enter an account number in a ledger, some table trigger code is executed to transfer the name of the account from the chart of accounts.

  If you enter an account number in a batch job, then the code which transfers the name of the account is not automatically executed.
-The following code specifies that the appropriate field\-level trigger code must be executed.
+The following code specifies that the appropriate field-level trigger code must be executed.

  This example requires that you create the following variable.